ea5gvk/N4IRS-MMDVM-Install/Basic_Install/readme.txt

 I download and git clone to /srv.
 I usually copy the source directories to /usr/src to compile the programs.
 The executable is copied to /opt/program_name.

-I will be adding the toos and directories needed to compile and install the firmwar to the MMDVM boards. (modems and hot spots)
+I will be adding the tools and directories needed to compile and install the firmware to the MMDVM boards. (modems and hot spots)

 This is a work in progress and is mostly so I can easily recreate a system.
 I seem to do this a LOT!